 Get to the auction site 30 minutes before it starts.
 Watch other bidders, noting who appears serious versus curious.
 Professional investors often dress casually and position themselves strategically for clear auctioneer communication.

-Listen to the auctioneer’s style.
-Some start with high opening bids, others begin low.
-Understanding their rhythm helps you time your entries effectively.
+Pay attention to the auctioneer’s manner.
+Some commence with high initial bids, while others start low.
+Grasping their pace assists you in timing your entries properly.

 Execute Your Bidding Strategy